 Tips to Create an Effective Email Signature

-1. Keep it clear and concise- If you want to prevent visual clutter, only provide information that is absolutely necessary.
+1. Keep it clear and concise- If you want to prevent visual clutter, only provide information that is necessary.

 2. Highlight important points- Prioritize the most essential information like name, position, company, email, etc.